pawel-kieliszczyk/algorithms/README.md

  + Prim's minimum spanning tree algorithm (incoming improvements)
  + Dijkstra's algorithm for finding shortest paths
  + Floyd-Warshall algorithm for finding shortest paths

+ #### Geometry

+ + point class
+ + line segment class
+ + distance between two points
+ + checking if 3 points are collinear
+ + detecting if a point is on a line segment
+ + detecting intersection of line segments

 #### Compile-time algorithms